microsoft/botframework-solutions/docs/_docs/overview/virtual-assistant-template.md

 ---
 category: Overview
 title: What's in the Virtual Assistant template?
-description: This section of the documentation covers each capability providing an overview and code walk-through enabling you to understand what has been provided to get you started.
-This documentation can also be used to lift discrete pieces into your own Bot if preferred.
+description: The Virtual Assistant Template brings together a number of best practices identified through the building of conversational experiences and automates integration of components that we've found to be highly beneficial to Bot Framework developers.
+This section covers some background to key decisions to help explain why the template works the way it does with links to detailed information where appropriate.
 order: 2
 ---

 # {{ page.title }}
 {:.no_toc}
 {{ page.description }}

-## In this reference
+## In this overview
 {:.no_toc}

 *
 {:toc}

-## Introduction

-The Virtual Assistant Template brings together a number of best practices we've identified through the building of conversational experiences and automates integration of components that we've found to be highly beneficial to Bot Framework developers.
-This section covers some background to key decisions to help explain why the template works the way it does with links to detailed information where appropriate.

 ## Your Assistant Project